jlbouchot/CSPDEs/README.md

 First, create a separate environment for the project
 * conda create --name env-fenics
 * conda activate env-fenics

 Make sure you have FEniCS installed
 * conda install -c conda-forge fenics

 Add cvxpy
 * conda config --add channels oxfordcontrol
 * conda install -c conda-forge lapack
 * conda install -c cvxgrp cvxpy=1.0.11

-(Not that the specified version is not the latest one!)
+(Note that the specified version is not the latest one!)

 * conda install nose
 * nosetests cvxpy

 * conda install numba

 You also need to install progressbar separately using
 * python setup.py install

 in the folder where you downloaded and extracted the archive